-And while you may recall the rather old-fashioned four o’clock (Mirabilis jalapa) from visits to Grandma’s house, the name of the plant isn’t a reflection of when Grandma eats dinner.
+And while you may recall the rather old-fashioned four o’clock (Mirabilis jalapa) from visits to Grandma’s house, the name of the plant isn’t a reflection of when our older relatives often tend to eat dinner.

 Instead, the name indicates the time of day when the plant’s trumpet-shaped flowers open.

-The flowers open in late afternoon, in response to a temperature drop.
+The flowers bloom in late afternoon in response to a temperature drop.
 Nocturnal moths and other nighttime pollinators are attracted to their nectar.

-The flowers remain open throughout the night and into the morning, when temperatures rise and the flowers wilt.
-Like daylilies, four o’clock flowers bloom just a single time, then wilt and eventually fall off the plant.
+They remain open throughout the night and into the morning when temperatures rise and the flowers wilt.
+Like daylilies, four o’clock flowers bloom just a single time, then fade and eventually fall off the plant.

 On cloudy days, the flowers open earlier and sometimes won’t close at all.
 Again, this is not due to a lack of light, but rather, to temperatures that are lower than usual.